Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

-Teams are getting better on the break
+1. Teams getting better on the break

 The last two Premier League seasons have arguably been the most attack-minded in the competition’s history, with managers at both ends of the table trying to implement increasingly positive tactics.

+A lower degree of caution across the board has left more space open to exploit on counter-attacks.
 Consequently, we have seen a remarkable rise in the number of shots and goals scored from fast breaks.

-PL fast breaks shots and goals compared
+PL fast breaks shots and goals season comparison

 Matches | 380 | 380 | 380 | 289 |